relhamdi/scraper-amiami/README.md

 - Improve logging
 - Differentiate a new item and an item with no item_condition extracted (currently both at "")
 - More advanced search bar (exclusion, coma separated searches...)
+- Remove duplicates items in webview if any